Cell Bio Student Involvement

 Beginning this year, the students have elected three representatives to serve on the Graduate Student Steering Committee.
 These individuals will give voice to the student perspective of the department as we continue to grow.
 They will join Drs.
-Scott Soderling (Director of Graduate Studies), Cagla Eroglu (DGS for Neurobiology), Blanche Capel, and Stefano Di Talia in discussing the academic side of the program, professional development opportunities available to students, and other goings-on in the department.
+Michel Bagnat (Director of Graduate Studies), Cagla Eroglu (DGS for Neurobiology), Blanche Capel, and Stefano Di Talia in discussing the academic side of the program, professional development opportunities available to students, and other goings-on in the department.
 These few will provide a valuable resource in their service as student voice on this committee.

 One of the major themes of our program is scientific responsibility.
 An opportunity for the students to engage in discussion about science and research ethics is an interdepartmental group called INSPIRE.
 Students come together to converse about current events in their respective fields, breakthroughs in research technologies, and advancements in medicine and the ethical implications that accompany these innovations.
 This organization meets bi‐weekly, attracting twenty to forty attendees, and fosters collaboration and community across labs, cohorts, and programs.